zlabjp/spire-openstack-plugin/doc/openstack-iid-attestor.md

 ## Overview

 The OpenStack InstanceID(IID) attestor is a plugin for the SPIRE Agent and SPIRE Server that allows SPIRE to automatically attest instances using the OpenStack Instance Metadata API.
-Agents attested by the `openstack_iid` attestor will be issued a SPIFFE ID like `spiffe://TRUST_DOMAIN/agent/openstack_iid/PROJECT_ID/INSTANCE_ID`.
-This plugin requires a whitelist of ProjectID from which nodes can be attested.
+Agents attested by the `openstack_iid` attestor will be issued a SPIFFE ID like `spiffe://TRUST_DOMAIN/spire/agent/openstack_iid/PROJECT_ID/INSTANCE_ID`.
+This plugin requires a allow-list of ProjectID from which nodes can be attested.
 This also means that you shouldn't run multiple trust domains from the same OpenStack Project(**TBD**).

 ## Base SVID SPIFFE ID Format